 Instead what she heard from the vice president for alumnae and development was validation and appreciation for her years of service.
 “I was very honored,” she says.

 And pleased, too, with the support for what she sees as a quintessential liberal arts major.
-Art historians must understand the culture that produced a work of art and be able to interpret and articulate what they are seeing, which is not so easy, she says.
+Art historians must understand the culture that produced a work of art and be able to interpret and articulate what they are seeing.
+That is not so easy, she says.

 Glassman is president of an international art organization, and credits Barton with nurturing her passion for art history.
 “Being in her class as a young college student was like lifting a veil on a whole new world of history, images, ways of looking at things,” she says.

-Thirty years later Emily Pegues ’00 and her classmates hustled to keep pace with Ninie Laing, now professor emerita after retiring in 2002.
+Thirty years later, Emily Pegues ’00 and her classmates hustled to keep pace with Ninie Laing, now professor emerita after retiring in 2001.

 “You used to have to sprint to keep up with her because she went walking down the National Mall at Mach speed,” Pegues said, describing a brisk, organized person who was apt to tell you to “pull up your socks and get on with it.”